About

 - Serve on EAP committees

-- Invite guest speakers or host workshops, conferences, and symposia
+- Invite guest speakers and host workshops, conferences, and symposia

-- Primary investigators on sponsored projects through the EAP
+- Lead, as primary investigators, sponsored projects through EAP

 - Other collaborative academic work coordinated through EAP